Login

 Step 1: Signal Conversion

-The first step in DSP is the conversion of an analog signal to a digital signal.
-This is achieved through a process called sampling.
-An analog signal is a continuous signal, while a digital signal consists of discrete values.
-A device called an Analog-to-Digital Converter (ADC) performs this task by measuring the amplitude of the analog signal at regular intervals, effectively creating a series of numbers that represent the signal.
+The initial phase of DSP involves converting an analog signal into a digital one, performed through a process known as sampling.
+Analog signals are continuous, while digital signals consist of discrete values.
+An Analog-to-Digital Converter (ADC) operates this conversion by measuring the amplitude of the analog signal at defined intervals, effectively generating a digital representation of the sound wave.

 Step 2: Signal Representation